aliceliveprojects/WildLoggingDBParent/ReImplementing.md

    - "http"
    ```

 10. Make sure you are connected to the internet.
-Open a terminal in the root directory, and type
+Open a **terminal in the root directory**, and type

 11. ```bash
     npm start
     ```

-12. This is an instruction to the node package manager to download all the dependencies of the application, and then start Node:
+12. This is an instruction to the **node package manager** to download all the dependencies of the application, and then start Node:

 13. ```bash
     > theurbanwild@1.6.0 prestart /Users/coops/Documents/projects/WildLoggingDB/code